creevey/creevey/README.md

 ## Pre-requisites

 - Make sure you have installed [Docker](https://www.docker.com/products/docker-desktop).
 But if you going to use your own separate Selenium Grid, you don't need `Docker`.
-- Also I highly recommend you to setup [Git LFS](https://git-lfs.github.com/) in your project.
-Git LFS allow you to store your screenshots outside git history.

 ## How to start